-Is the Grand Canyon West Rim Skywalk worth it?
+Is the Grand Canyon Skywalk worth visiting the West Rim for?

-Since opening in 2007, this glass cantilever bridge has quickly become one of the most talked about activities at the Grand Canyon.
+There is a reason why the Grand Canyon Skywalk is the most popular tourist attraction at the Grand Canyon!
+Picture yourself gazing out over the expanse of ancient rock while suspended 4,000 feet above a glass bridge you can see through the boom of; all the way to the Grand Canyon floor!
+There is nothing quite like the Grand Canyon Skywalk and, since opening in 2007, this glass cantilever bridge has quickly become one of the most talked about activities in the entire Southwest.
 If you're visiting the Grand Canyon West Rim, the Skywalk will undoubtedly be one of the highlights of your tour.

 At the West Rim of the Grand Canyon, daily helicopter tours allow passengers to land at the very bottom of the canyon.
 You can even choose a helicopter tour that features champagne and a light picnic on a private plateau of the canyon floor.

 There's a reason Papillon is the largest and most experienced Grand Canyon helicopter tour company.
 Safety, comfort, and service are our priorities.
-We are proud to fly the most advanced tour helicopters available.
-Our fleet represents 50+ years of superior service while transporting guests to the Grand Canyon.
+We are proud to fly the most advanced tour helicopters available and have more than 50 years of superior service transporting guests to the Grand Canyon.

 Discover all West Rim helicopter tours today.

-Experience magnificent aerial views soaring over the West Rim of the Grand Canyon aboard one of Papillon's first-rate airplane tours.
-Our aircraft are equipped with headphones for tour narration in multiple languages, climate-controlled cabins, and ample space for passengers to sit comfortably and enjoy the magnificent desert scenery.
+Experience magnificent aerial views soaring over the West Rim of the Grand Canyon aboard one of Papillon's sightseeing airplane tours.
+Our aircraft are equipped with high wings and large windows for amazing photo opportunities, headphones for tour narration in multiple languages, climate-controlled cabins, and ample space for passengers to sit comfortably and enjoy the magnificent desert scenery.